zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 - Reverse-signal flow: local user invites; remote user accepts and responds.
 - Acceptance produces an `InviteHandshakeResponse` that must be delivered to the inviter.
 - Relay support: the invite/response may traverse a relay/host; UX should show when a relay path was used.
-- Callback endpoint privacy/integrity: any inviter callback endpoint must be carried only inside the end-to-end protected invitation payload and must not be derived from transport metadata.
+- Callback endpoint privacy/integrity: any inviter callback endpoint must be carried only inside the signed payload and must not be derived from transport metadata.

 Open protocol gap:

-- `session-flow.md` does not currently specify how the inviter communicates a callback `DnsEndpoint` for the response.
 - Relay-ness must be derived from the context in which the invite arrives (transport path), not encoded into any handshake message fields.
 - Security requirement: on receiving an invite, do not upsert direct endpoints into `PeerRoutingProfile` (avoid routing-profile poisoning / forced-dial).
 Only upsert routing profile on explicit user acceptance.